 The surveys have been conducted with the research trawler Paamiut (722 GRT) since 1991, similar vessels were used in 1988-1990.
 However, in the beginning of 2018 it was decided that the old research vessel Paamiut has to be scraped owing to increasing expenses to maintenance.
-Instead, the survey was conducted with a chartered fishing vessel Sjudarberg.
-All fishing gear were removed from Paamiut and installed on Sjudarberg and fishing practice and handling of catch were exactly as used on the research ship Paamiut (See appendix 1).
+Instead, the survey was conducted with a chartered fishing vessel Sjudarberg in 2018 and Helga Maria in 2019.
+All fishing gear were removed from Paamiut and installed at the chartered vessels, both in 2018 and 2019.
+Fishing practice and handling of catch were exactly as used on the research ship Paamiut (See appendix 1).